 The purpose of the Maryland Horse Board Grants Program is to develop the Maryland Horse Industry by supporting research, education and promotional activities.

-Grant applications were evaluated for value to the industry, degree of industry promotion, size and scope of the activity, financial need and quality of the written presentation.
 Since 2001, the board has awarded 239 grants totaling more than $266,000.
 For information on the 2014 grantees.

 The MHIB was established in 1998 to promote and develop the equine industry in Maryland.
 For more information about MHIB or the Feed Fund, visit www.mda.maryland.gov/horseboard or contact MHIB Executive Director Ross Peddicord at 410-841-5798 or email firstname.lastname@example.org.